thkukuk/tiu/README.md

   * With all updates (or better the full installation) in one image, you can update from every version to the current one.
 But how to update efficient without transferring too much data?
   * SOLUTION: use casync.
     * USB Sticks and container will have the full image in catar format, so we can update from every released version to the current one.
     * OTA: always download caidx file (inside tiuidx archive), fetch only required blocks
 * Image needs to be signed
 * Must work with a plain http/https server, no server side services

+## Filesystem Layout

+`systemd` requires `/etc` writeable from the very beginning.
+This leaves the following options:
+* `/etc` is part of the read-only root filesystem and made writeable via overlayfs
+  * plus: works like today with transactional-update
+  * minus: does not allow IMA/EVM
+* `/etc` is an own, writeable subvolume
+  * plus: root filesystem is still read-only
+  * minus: I was not able to mount `/etc` before systemd needs it writeable.
+* We follow usrMove, which means we have a read-write root filesystem and the real data is only part of `/boot` and `/usr`.
+  * plus: root filesystem is read-write and allows easier changes like creating additional directories
+  * minus:
+    * root filesysem is read-write and allows changes
+    * rollback of two independent volumes is not possible

 ## Requirements for distribution/RPMs